toddbluhm/bluebird-events/README.md

   cancel: 'cancel-event-name' // by passing cancel the promise is made cancelable });

-someEmitter.emit('success-event-name'); // promise is now resolved
+// Will resolve the promise
+someEmitter.emit('success-event-name');

-someEmitter.emit('error-event-name', new Error('Some Error Occurred!!!')); // promise now rejected with the given error
+//Will reject promise with the given error someEmitter.emit('error-event-name', new Error('Some Error Occurred!'));
 ```

 Dependencies
 ---
-This library is dependent upon `bluebird`, as such `bluebird` is a `peerDependency`
+This library is dependent upon `bluebird`, but because `bluebird` is so common, there is no need to install it multiple times so `bluebird` is declared as a `peerDependency`

-*Note: `bluebird` is a `devDependency` for running the test suite*
+*Note: `bluebird` is also declared as a `devDependency` for running the test suite*